New York order spooks Wall Street, offsets calm from policy efforts

-NEW YORK (Reuters) - Wall Street see-sawed on Friday after New York’s governor ordered residents to stay at home, rattling investors who had taken comfort from fiscal and monetary stimulus measures to counter the coronavirus shock and ease unusually volatile markets.
+NEW YORK (Reuters) - Wall Street retreated on Friday after New York ordered residents to stay home, rattling investors who had welcomed this week’s fiscal and monetary measures to counter the coronavirus shock and help revive the safe-haven appeal of bonds and gold.

+Gold rose more than 3% at one point as it regained a bit of its flight-to-safety luster and the yield on U.S. Treasuries fell as emergency measures aimed at stabilizing financial markets briefly took hold after days of sharp volatility.

-A wave of policy efforts had halted a global scramble for cash that sharply boosted the dollar this week and had helped staunch the steep nosedive in global equity markets.
-Stocks had gained on Thursday in less-tumultuous trade.
+The dollar staged a furious rally this week as investors scrambled to obtain cash, rising 4.32% in the biggest weekly gain since the 2008 financial crisis.
+The policy efforts helped staunch the steep nosedive in global equity markets.

-But New York state Governor Andrew Cuomo said he would issue an executive order to mandate that 100% of the non-essential workforce stay home and all non-essential businesses close.
+Stocks had gained on Thursday in less-tumultuous trade and were trading higher on Wall Street before New York Governor Andrew Cuomo said he would mandate all non-essential workers to stay home and all non-essential businesses close.

+Cuomo pleaded for more medical personnel and supplies to treat coronavirus cases that could overwhelm the hospitals in New York, a state of nearly 20 million.

-“It’s spooked people, it spooked the market,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+Cuomo’s remarks “spooked people, it spooked the market,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
 “It’s all fear, fear of more negative headlines.”

-Gold rose more than 3% as it regained a bit of its safe-haven luster and the yield on U.S. Treasuries fell as emergency measures aimed at stabilizing financial markets took hold after days of sharp volatility.

-Stocks in Europe notched their first two-day gain since U.S. and other equity markets tumbled from all-time or near-record highs in February to their sharpest decline in three decades.
+U.S. stocks had been poised for their first two-day gain since Wall Street tumbled from all-time highs in February to their sharpest decline in three decades.

-In yet another response to tight markets, six major central banks announced a coordinated action to enhance liquidity in the dollar by increasing the frequency of their currency swap operations.
+A top International Monetary Fund official said the impact of the coronavirus pandemic would be “quite severe” but the long expansionary period preceding it should help the global economy weather the shock.

+The Federal Reserve rolled out more emergency support as it enhanced efforts with other major central banks to ease a global dollar-funding crunch.
+It also backstopped a market essential for U.S. state and local government finances and ramped up its purchases of mortgage-backed securities.

 Markets have been reassured by the speedy central bank action this week but the full fiscal response from governments remains to be seen and is critical, said Kristina Hooper, chief global market strategist at Invesco in New York.

 “The dash to cash we saw earlier this week has been relaxed a bit.
 Now Treasuries are once again perceived to be a safe-haven asset class,” Hooper said.
-“That’s good as it suggests at least a dialing down of risk-off sentiment.”
+“That’s good, as it suggests at least a dialing down of risk-off sentiment.”

 Norway’s central bank became the latest to cut interest rates, while China was set to unleash trillions of yuan of fiscal stimulus to revive its economy.